New & Used Acura TL: In Depth

 With a price tag that's a bargain compared to some other German sport sedans—if all-out athleticism isn't your top priority—the front-wheel-drive TL models emphasize technology over more traditional luxury.
 These TL models are more comfort- and design-oriented, and are rivals to the likes of the Nissan Maxima, Lexus ES 350, and Lincoln MKZ.
 All-wheel-drive versions do tackle a tougher competitive set, including the BMW 5-Series, the Infiniti M sedans, and the Lexus ES and GS range of cars; unfortunately they've also landed in tougher pricing territory.

-The Ohio-built Acura TL has been on sale in the U.S. since 1996, when it replaced the Acura Vigor.
-Since then, it's grown and has become a technology leader and Acura’s best-selling vehicle.
-Early models were powered by small yet powerful four- and five-cylinders or compact V-6s.
-The four-cylinder models were discontinued after the first generation, and the five-cylinder unit was dropped after the second generation ended in 2003.
+The Ohio-built Acura TL has been on sale in the U.S. since 1999, while the imported Japanese-built TL replaced the Acura Vigor for the 1996 model year.
+Since then, it's grown and has become a technology leader and Acura’s second best-selling vehicle behind the MDX.
+Early models were powered by small yet powerful five-cylinders or compact V-6s.
+The five-cylinder unit was dropped after 1998, making the 3.2-liter V-6 the sole engine available for the second-generation model.

-Four generations of the car have been built, with the first run lasting just two years.
-The second-gen car offered a choice of 2.5- or 3.2-liter engines, automatic transmissions only, and a Type S variant that boosted horsepower of the 3.2-liter V-6 to 260 horsepower.
+Four generations of the car have been built, with the first run lasting just three years.
+The second-gen car offered a 3.2-liter engine, automatic transmissions only, and a Type S variant that boosted horsepower of the 3.2-liter V-6 to 260 horsepower was availble in 2002 and 2003.
 The third-generation car is perhaps the most beloved, its attractive lines still turning heads today.
 The Acura TL grew slightly in size, but its engines dropped the 2.5-liter option, adding a 286-horsepower, 3.5-liter V-6 above the now-standard 258-horsepower 3.2-liter engine.
 The fourth generation of the TL started in 2008 as a 2009 model and as a completely fresh design.
 Its controversial styling have won it fans and foes alike--and its seemingly robot-inspired front end has been toned down a bit since (most recently, again for 2012)--but its competence on the road, particularly in SH-AWD form, which features a 3.7-liter, 305-horsepower engine and all-wheel drive, has proven the new TL is a solid package.

 For the current TL, the only major disappointment is trunk space--a measly 13.2 cubic feet.
 And shoppers should also be aware of the greater road noise in all-wheel drive cars and those with the larger 19-inch wheels.
 Recent years have brought a top Advance Package that includes ventilated front seats and a blind-spot system.